corrode/corrode.github.io/content/drafts/async/index.md

 ## Rust Web Frameworks

-If you allow me one last digression, I would like to talk about Rust web frameworks for a moment.
+If you allow me one last digression, I would like to rant about Rust web frameworks for a moment.

-Why does every web framework in Rust have to be async-first?
+Why does the Rust landscape seem obsessed with an async-first approach for every web framework?

-I don't know about your use cases, but I usually write simple CRUD applications that fetch data from a database and render it as HTML.
-From time to time, I might need to call an external API, but that's about it.
+In my experience, the majority of my projects involve straightforward CRUD operations: pulling data from databases and converting it into HTML.
+Occasionally, I need to make an external API call, but that's about it.
-An async-first web framework just isn't worth the trouble.
+For these tasks, the complexities of an async-first framework feel like overkill.

-And even if I had a use case for async, I would *still* prefer to use a single-threaded runtime to avoid the complexity of synchronization primitives.
+Even if there were a compelling case for async, I would *still* prefer to sidestep the complexities of synchronization primitives.
-If your primary concern is I/O-bound work (like handling many simultaneous connections that are mostly waiting on I/O), then even a single-threaded Tokio runtime can handle thousands to tens of thousands of simultaneous connections, depending on the nature of the tasks and the specifics of the environment.
+If my primary concern is I/O-bound work (like handling many simultaneous connections that are mostly waiting on I/O), then even a single-threaded Tokio runtime can handle thousands to tens of thousands of simultaneous connections, depending on the nature of the tasks and the specifics of the environment.

-I would like to see more web frameworks that are synchronous by default and allow you to opt into async when needed.
+I would like to see more web frameworks that are *synchronous* by default and allow you to opt into async as needed.
-We should resist the tendency to annotate our `main` function with `#[tokio::main]`.

 ```rust
 #[get("/")]